olivierflebus/docker-borgmatic/README.md

 ### Description

-This is a fork of the b3vis docker-borgmatic image (https://github.com/b3vis/docker-borgmatic) that I've rebased to python:3.8-slim-buster (and then upgraded to bullseye), as the alpine base has serious performance issues over ssh on my unraid system (don't know why).
+This is a fork of the b3vis docker-borgmatic image (https://github.com/b3vis/docker-borgmatic) that I've rebased to python:3.8-slim-buster (and then upgraded to bullseye, and then bookworm), as the alpine base has serious performance issues over ssh on my unraid system (don't know why).

 With this simple modification I'm able to go from 1 MB/s to 50 MB/s between my two borg machines.